-The target - defined according to the current case analysis and in parallel to the evaluations that intercity traffic axes create negative effects in city centres; that transportation based on plastic wheels is the first to have a negative effect on cultural heritage; that vibrations from the traffic of heavy vehicles harm the complexes; that public or mass transport is insufficient in terms of accessing the Complexes from the city centre; that Environmental and Transportation Main Maps are being developed at an urban scale of 1/100,000; that High Speed Train between İzmir and İstanbul is passing through Bursa; that bonds with İstanbul are getting stronger and that Sea Transportation is used - is to better integrate the intercity transportation points into the current public transport system and to help develop (mostly based on public transport) it.
-The finalized decisions to achieve these goals are as follows: deciding the general issued of accessibility in Transportation Main Plan; Organising workshops related to Transportation Main Plan; Building a fast, east and accessible public transport system at an urban scale and helping develop it; increasing the number of public transport lines leading to the city centre from intercity transportation points; making transfer between/among different types of transport and pricing studies by creating accessible transfer centres; developing an interactive user system related to Transportation; creating pre-paid and periodical private travelling cards for local and foreign tourists; and integrating all these into the current transportation system
+The current situation analysis shows: that intercity traffic axes create negative effects in city centres; that transportation based on plastic wheels is the first to have a negative effect on cultural heritage; that vibrations from the traffic of heavy vehicles harm the complexes; that public or mass transport is insufficient in terms of accessing the Complexes from the city centre; that Environmental and Transportation Main Maps are being developed at an urban scale of 1/100,000; that High Speed Train between İzmir and İstanbul is passing through Bursa; that bonds with İstanbul are getting stronger and that Sea Transportation is used.

+Objectives determined from this situation analysis: is to better integrate the intercity transportation points into the current public transport system and to help develop (mostly based on public transport) it.

+Actions determined to meet these objectives: deciding the general issued of accessibility in Transportation Main Plan; Organising workshops related to Transportation Main Plan; Building a fast, east and accessible public transport system at an urban scale and helping develop it; increasing the number of public transport lines leading to the city centre from intercity transportation points; making transfer between/among different types of transport and pricing studies by creating accessible transfer centres; developing an interactive user system related to Transportation; creating pre-paid and periodical private travelling cards for local and foreign tourists; and integrating all these into the current transportation system

-Responsible institutions and all other relevant institutions for these actions are; Bursa Site Management (BAB), Bursa Metropolitan Municipality (BMM), Directorate of Rail System, BURULAŞ, Bursa Regional Directorate of Foundations, Osmangazi Municipality, Yıldırım Municipality, Bursa Regional Committee of Conservation of Cultural Heritage, Bursa Provincial Directorate of Culture and Tourism, trade chambers and Universities.
+Responsible organizations and institutions for each of the designated actions are: Bursa Site Management (BAB), Bursa Metropolitan Municipality (BMM), Directorate of Rail System, BURULAŞ, Bursa Regional Directorate of Foundations, Osmangazi Municipality, Yıldırım Municipality, Bursa Regional Committee of Conservation of Cultural Heritage, Bursa Provincial Directorate of Culture and Tourism, trade chambers and Universities.